Need to get dinner on the table in short order? Try our Easy Chicken Lo Mein recipe.

 They are typically made using wheat flour, but it is always best to double-check the ingredients list on the package.

-Lo mein, when stored correctly in heavy-duty freezer bags or an airtight container, will keep in the freezer for up to two (2) to three (3) months.
+Lo mein, when stored correctly in heavy-duty freezer bags or an airtight container, will be kept in the freezer for up to two (2) to three (3) months.

 Now that you have the recipe grab the ingredients and whip it up in the kitchen.

-And, as always, if you have additional questions, drop us a line or two in the comments section below.
+As always, if you have additional questions, please post them in the comments section below.

 Find more easy dinner ideas below: